Guide General

 Current IPv4 Policy:

-• Size-based fee model treats large holdings as liabilities
+• Size-based fee model treats large holdings as material liabilities

 Key Features: